• Skip to primary navigation

 White Peppercorns

 White peppercorns are made when the skin of the peppercorn is removed, which leaves the inner white part.
-Have you ever noticed when you cracker black pepper you see white color.
+Have you ever noticed when you cracker black pepper you see the color white?.
 The black color is only skin deep.
 I find that white peppercorns do not as complex flavor as black.

-So why use them?
+Why use white peppercorns instead of black?
 Well it's good for dishes that are pale in color.
 If your making a light colored soup, it will be much more attractive to use white pepper.
 Plus there are dishes were I appreciate their flavor over black.
-That is for sure the case when I am making potato leek soup - it's so good.
+That is for sure the case when I am making potato leek soup.

 Fermented White Pepper